jzoran/kotlin-privapp/README.md

 ### Kotlinc flags
 Soong invokes kotlinc for compilation, so it would be useful to add certain flags, e.g. -Werror, -P plugin..., -Xcoroutines=... etc., however this is not supported out of box (the reason probably being so that it doesn't conflict with flags already added by Soong).

 ### Library support
-* Jetbrains' Kotlin Android extensions plugin is not supported.
+* Kotlinc plugins not supported, e.g. kapt and Kotlin Android extensions plugin
 * Kotlin extensions libraries from Jetpack are not supported, as they are not part of the sdk build of Jetpack.